ClaycombLab/Charlesworth_2020/README.md

 genome (version WS262).
 The reads will be counted as sense or antisense to features in the genome, termed biotypes (like miRNA, protein coding genes, transposon etc.).

-As input, the script requires a .bam file to be counted and two reference files for the genome annotations: WS262.gene.whole.transposons.repeats.RData and WS262.gene.parts.transposons.repeats.RData.
+As input, the script requires a .bam file to be counted and two custom reference files for the genome annotations (see below for generating refrence files): WS262.gene.whole.transposons.repeats.RData and WS262.gene.parts.transposons.repeats.RData.

 The output of this script will be a list with two elements: (1) results, and (2) results.size.